IvanPizhenko/opendocs/virt/vmware/VMWare-Workstation.md

 ## FreeBSD

 1. Install VMWare tools.
 Open VMWare tools are preferred.
-More information at [Overview of VMware Tools][2] and [VMware support for open-vm-tools][3].
+More information at [Overview of VMware Tools][2] and [VMware support for Open VM Tools on FreeBSD][5].

    ```shell
    # For Desktop